 What’s the purpose of let-down mode?
 It’s to encourage let-down reflex.
 If you don’t know what let-down is, read this article.

 So, if your milk does not spray right away once you turn on the breast pump, it’s totally normal.
 Relax.
 That’s why we use let-down mode to stimulate milk release from the breast.

 Once you turn on the breast pump and switch to let-down mode, you can adjust the massage setting.

 There’s 5 levels you can choose from, cycle speed is kept at 70 cycles / minutes.
 If you are beginner pumper, start with level 2 or 3.
 If you need stronger suction, increase to 4 or 5 (use the +/- button on the right).
 Remember, you should not feel any pain.
 If there’s any pain, that means your suction strength is too high.

 Stay in let-down mode until you see milk spraying from your breast.
-If you are having trouble getting let-down, try some tips in this article.
+If you are having trouble getting let-down, try some tips to stimulate let-down faster in this article.
 I personally combine a few tips to get my let-down faster.